weluse/django-templatehooks/README.rst

    def render_level2_heading(request):
        return u"<h2>I'm dynamically added</h2>"

-Please note, that the request parameter is always provided, but might be `None` if no ``RequestContext`` instance was used to render the base template.
+Please note that the request parameter is always provided, but might be `None` if no ``RequestContext`` instance was used to render the base template.